-The Employer shall not assign to any employee outside the bargaining unit covered by this Agreement any work now done by employees within the bargaining unit except to the extent performed prior to January 2003.
+In the Editorial Department, the Employer shall not assign to any employee outside the bargaining unit covered by this Agreement any work now done by employees within the bargaining unit except to the extent performed prior to January 2003.
 Notwithstanding the foregoing, no excluded employee shall write stories (not columns) or take pictures except in exceptional circumstances.